IMMIGRATION DETAINERS

 On the criminal law side, detainers are typically sought by Immigration and Customs Enforcement (ICE) agents when individuals without documentation are in custody.

 Once the individuals case or cases are disposed – either by plea, dismissal, or other outcome – ICE agents then have the authority to come and pick them up; however, that power is limited.
-If the potential detainee is not picked up by ICE within 48 hours, they may be released.

 According to a recent blog post on the N.C.
 Criminal Law Blog, some courts are beginning to question the authority of ICE to detain people in local authorities’ custody just when the president and the GOP seek to torque down immigration law.
 Guilford County, according to newspaper reports, does not honor the detainers on the grounds that they violate the 4th Amendment of the U.S. Constitution’s ban on unreasonable seizures.